-Time synchronization is essential in a system with multiple different and distributed sensors to record a high-quality data set without a time shift between individual sensors.
+Time synchronization is essential in a system with multiple different and distributed sensors to record high-quality data without a time shift between individual sensors.
 Such capabilities are even more prominent when multiple vehicles exchange information and require freshness of the data.
-The requirements for this component are the following: \begin{itemize} \item PTP master functionality to adjust the system clocks of several PTP slaves in the network to keep them synchronized~\citep{IEEE1588}; \item time-synchronization with non-PTP-capable devices; and \item low clock drift. \end{itemize} PTP is organized in a master-slave hierarchy, where the slave device is always synchronizing its internal clock to the information provided by the master.
+The requirements for this component are the following: \begin{itemize} \item PTP master functionality to synchronize the system clocks of several PTP slaves in the network~\cite{IEEE1588}; \item Synchronization with non-PTP-capable devices; and \item low clock drift. \end{itemize} PTP is organized in a master-slave hierarchy, where the slave device always synchronizes its internal clock with the information provided by the master.
 For that, the PTP standard defines three clock types - boundary clock (BC), ordinary clock (OC), and transparent clock (TC).
 The OC has only a single port that is either in a master or slave state.
 On the other hand, the BC has two or more ports and is used to link complex PTP topologies.
 Last is the TC, which is not a master or slave and does not have an internal clock.
-TC forwards PTP messages, adjusts their time correction field according to the residence time, and improves the PTP synchronization precision \citep{RezHelm22}.
+TC forwards PTP messages, adjusts their time correction field according to the residence time, and improves the PTP synchronization precision \cite{RezHelm22}.
 On top of this hierarchy is the GM clock that determines the clock for the whole system.

 For our setup, we chose the Masterclock GMR5000, a state of the art PTP GM clock.
 This allows maximum modularity and flexibility in switching components compared to a solution where, for example, the GNSS System would act as GM.
 Furthermore, the GMR5000 offers multiple interfaces for time-synchronization with non-PTP-capable devices (\ref{sec:gpsimu}), increasing the number of potentially usable system components and sensors.